Gera1313/book-search/README.md

 Most modern websites are driven by two things: data and user demands.
 This shouldn't come as a surprise, as the ability to personalize user data is the cornerstone of real-world web development today.
 And as user demands evolve, applications need to be more performant.

-I will do the following:
+I have done the following:

 1. Set up an Apollo Server to use GraphQL queries and mutations to fetch and modify data, replacing the existing RESTful API.